Kinetic Mixing from Kaluza-Klein Modes: A Simple Construction for Portal Matter: Model Setup

 We can write the fermionic action of $F$ and $f$ as

 where $P_L(R)$ is the left(right)-handed chiral projection operator, and

 Here, $\omega_{F,f}$, $\tau_{F0,F+,F-}$, and $\tau_{f0,f+,f-}$ are brane-localized kinetic terms at the $\phi=0$ and $\phi=\pi$ branes, respectively.
 Note that we have only included brane-localized kinetic terms on a given brane for fields which have von Neumann boundary conditions on that brane, as we did in Section \ref{section:gauges}.
 Also following the analogous logic in Section \ref{section:gauges}, we shall assume that $\omega_{F,f},\tau_{F0,F+,F-},\tau_{f0,f+,f-} \geq 0$ to avoid the emergence of tachyonic or ghost-like states in the Kaluza-Klein towers.
 Meanwhile, $v_D$ is the dark Higgs vev, $v$ is the SM Higgs vev, and $y_{+,-}^{F,f}$ and $y_h$ are both brane-localized Yukawa couplings arising from Yukawa couplings to the dark Higgs $\Phi_D$ and to the SM Higgs, respectively-- we have absorbed a factor of $R$ into the dimensionful Yukawa couplings of the five-dimensional theory in order to render these couplings dimensionless.
 We recall that $v_D \sim O(1 \; \textrm{GeV})$ in order to explore the region of dark photon parameter space that motivates our model, and as we have no motivation not to do so, we shall assume that $y_{+,-}^{F,f}$ are of $O(1)$.
 Since $y_h v/\sqrt{2}$ corresponds to the SM fermion's mass, meanwhile, we can estimate its magnitude to be approximately equal to the mass of whichever SM fermion we are embedding in the bulk.
 Note that the $y_h$ term must respect the $SU(2)_D$ gauge symmetry of the theory, since it remains unbroken on the $\phi=0$ brane, but the $y_{+,-}^{F,f}$ terms, which emerge from the dark Higgs which breaks $U(1)_D$ on the $\phi=\pi$ brane, clearly do not.
 Since the $y_{+,-}^{F,f}$ terms will result in the mixing between the portal matter states and the SM states, these mass terms are also phenomenologically necessary in order to permit the portal matter states to decay; as such, it is essential that we select the $U(1)_D$ charge of the dark Higgs $\Phi_D$ such that these terms will appear in the action.
 As noted in Section \ref{section:gauges}, this is easily accomplished by assuming that $\Phi_D$ has a $U(1)_D$ charge equal in magnitude to that of the portal matter fermions $F^\pm$ and $f^\pm$, or equivalently, to that of the $U(1)_D$-charged gauge bosons $I^\pm$.
 Finally, we note that in the interest of simplicity, the action in Eq.(\ref{eq:fermionAction}) omits fermion bulk mass terms, which are \emph{a priori} permitted in this interval theory.
-Because they are forbidden in the equivalent orbifold theory (unless the mass term possesses a non-trivial parity under the $Z_2 \times Z_2'$ orbifold), we do not find this assumption unreasonable, and it significantly simplifies our later computation.
+Because they are forbidden in the equivalent orbifold theory (and for our model to simplify the Higgs sector, we remind the reader that the orbifold is assumed to be a fundamental object here), we do not find this assumption unreasonable, and it significantly simplifies our later computation.\footnote{Fermion bulk mass terms can be reintroduced by mass terms with a non-trivial parity under the $Z_2 \times Z_2'$ orbifold, which can be introduced by parity-odd bulk scalars, as in, \eg \cite{Ahmed:2019zxm}.
+However, because introducing such terms ultimately relies on introducing these bulk scalars to the model, there is no fine-tuning issue associated with simply omitting the bulk masses entirely.}